cemac/cemac_generic/Templates/CONTRIBUTING.md

 ### Reporting Bugs

 This section guides you through submitting a bug report.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behaviour :computer: :computer:, and find related reports :mag_right:.

- Fill in [the template]()<!-- LINK TO ISSUE TAB IN REPOP-->.
+ Fill in [the template]()<!-- LINK TO ISSUE TAB IN REPO -->.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 For example, start with your python environment.
 * **Provide specific examples to demonstrate the steps**.
 You can link to a script or provide snippets of code the issue, using [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
-* **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
+* **Describe the behaviour you observed after following the steps** and point out what exactly is the problem with thatbehaviourr.
-* **Explain which behavior you expected to see instead and why.**
+* **Explain which behaviour you expected to see instead and why.**

 Provide more context by answering these questions:

 * **Did the problem start happening recently** I.e. is this only in the latest version
-* **If the problem started happening recently,** can you reproduce the problem in an older version? [the releases page]().<!-- LINK TO RELEASE TAB IN REPOP-->
+* **If the problem started happening recently,** can you reproduce the problem in an older version? [the releases page]().<!-- LINK TO RELEASE TAB IN REPO-->
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.
 * **Is the problem related to a certain set of data?**

 Include details about your configuration and environment:

-* **Which version are you using?** You can get the exact version by running <!-- insert cammand --> `version` in python after importing the module
+* **Which version are you using?** You can get the exact version by running <!-- insert command --> `version` in python after importing the module
 * **What's the name and version of the OS you're using**?
-We highly recommend using <!-- Typicall UNIX -->
+We highly recommend using <!-- Typically UNIX -->

 ### Feature Requests